Marketing funnel conversion strategies concept has created its importance for the business houses operating in the digital world.

-If your product is somewhat “sticky” or beneficial enough to the end-user, these strategies should not negatively affect churn numbers in the long term.
+If your product is somewhat “sticky” or beneficial enough to the end user, these strategies should not negatively affect churn numbers in the long term.

 - Promo codes

 If your targeted audience is aware of your product and its value, you can offer promo codes or discount the individuals.
-The cost reduction may put you at a loss for the short term, but if they turn your customers happy, you can earn a lot of profit in the long term.
+The cost reduction may put you at a loss in the short term, but if they turn your customers happy, you can earn a lot of profit in the long term.

 The discount or promo code’s amount and duration are entirely up to you and the business system.
-Structurally, some businesses can’t give these types of deals as it would require additional working internally to accomplish it.
+Structurally, some businesses can’t give these types of deals as it would require additional work internally to accomplish it.

 In that case, they can use some other ways to approach and target the audience.